LibraStack/UnityUxmlGenerator/README.md

   You can add `https://github.com/LibraStack/UnityUxmlGenerator.git?path=src/UnityUxmlGenerator.UnityPackage/Assets/Plugins/UnityUxmlGenerator` to the Package Manager.

   If you want to set a target version, UnityUxmlGenerator uses the `v*.*.*` release tag, so you can specify a version like `#v0.0.1`.
-For example `https://github.com/LibraStack/UnityUxmlGenerator.git?path=src/UnityUxmlGenerator.UnityPackage/Assets/Plugins/UnityUxmlGenerator#v0.0.1-preview1`.
+For example `https://github.com/LibraStack/UnityUxmlGenerator.git?path=src/UnityUxmlGenerator.UnityPackage/Assets/Plugins/UnityUxmlGenerator#v0.0.1`.

 </details>

 ## :joystick: How To Use

+### UxmlElement

 To create a custom control, just add the `[UxmlElement]` attribute to the custom control class definition.
 The custom control class must be declared as a partial class and be inherited from `VisualElement` or one of its derived classes.
+By default, the custom control appears in the Library tab in UI Builder.

 You can use the `[UxmlAttribute]` attribute to declare that a property is associated with a `UXML` attribute.